AY2526S1-CS2103T-F15b-3/tp/DEMO_SCRIPT.md

 **[Result shows Sarah updated with viewing tag]**

 **[Narrator]:**
 "No forms.
 No menus.
 Just typing and hitting enter.
 We can now see the progress of Linda and Sarah.
-The tags build a complete timeline with both sides of the transaction and everything documented."
+The tags build a complete timeline with both sides of the transaction documented."

 ---